Sonesta International Hotels: Expansion, acquisition of Red Lion Hotels Corporation

 Sonesta was sold to an affiliate of Newton-based Hospitality Properties Trust in 2011, and became a privately owned company again.
 34% of Sonesta International Hotels Corporation is owned by Service Properties Trust (SVC), a Boston real estate trust.
-In 2015, Carlos Flores became CEO of Sonesta.
 In 2015, the company created Sonesta ES Suites, in cities like Columbus, Ohio, Cincinnati, and Cleveland.

 In 2020, Sonesta became one of fastest growing hospitality companies in the United States.
 It had 80 hotels in early 2020.
 From September 2020 to March 2021, Service Properties Trust transferred over 200 hotels from Marriott Hotels & Resorts and IHG Hotels & Resorts to Sonesta brands, after the previous managers were negatively impacted by the COVID-19 pandemic.

-In March 2021, Sonesta finalized its acquisition of Red Lion Hotels Corporation with over 900 hotels in a transaction valued at $90 million.
-During this time, Sonesta launched Sonesta Simply Suites and Sonesta Select.

-In September 2021, Sonesta announced that it would be offering hotel franchising in the United States under Sonesta Franchising.
-As of 2021, the company had over 1,200 properties, in countries which include Sint Maarten, Peru, Chile, Colombia, Ecuador and Egypt.
+In September 2021, Sonesta began hotel franchising in the United States under Sonesta Franchising.

+As of 2023, the company operates in eight countries and has over 1,200 properties.
+It is the 8th-largest hotel company in the United States as of 2024.